cristianacmc/Log-Analysis/README.md

-# Logs Analysis
+# Logs Analysis Project
+---

 ## Overview

-The purpose of this project is to build a reporting tool to analyse data from the database in order to answer questions about the site's user activity.
+For this project I was asked to build an internal reporting tool that will use information from a newspaper database site to discover what kind of articles the site's readers like.

-The report needs to anwer the following questions:
+The database contains newspaper articles, as well as the web server log for the site.
+Using that information, your code will answer the following questions about the site's user activity:

 - What are the most popular three articles of all time?
 - Who are the most popular article authors of all time?